 On entering you have a fully stocked bar, there are tables of different sizes to accommodate groups of varying size.

 After settling down, we called for the Bombay Chataka:

 The Kala Khatta inspired mocktail that takes you straight down memory lane.
 It had the traditional gola taste of sweet and sour, in a salt-rimmed glass, for a tangy, utterly refreshing taste.

 This mocktail contains kokum and passion fruit, topped up with soda, garnished with an orange slice.
 It was sweet and tangy and the perfect thirst quencher.

 Hare Masale Ka Pomfret (boneless):

-This particular dish is serve both boneless (INR 1300) and with bone (INR 1100).
-The hare masala combines coriander and interestingly, chives,.
+This particular dish is served both boneless (INR 1300) and with the bone (INR 1100).
+The hare masala combines coriander and interestingly, chives.
 Which shifts the taste from classically Indian, whose difference is visible with the additional tang of lemon.

 Jerk Spiced Chicken Salad: